medialab/minet/docs/cli.md

     - "blocked_by_original_tweet_author": tweet cannot be found because it is a retweet of a user who blocked you.

 positional arguments:
-  tweet_column                               Name of the column containing the tweet ids. file                                       CSV file containing the inquired tweets.
+  tweet_or_url_column                        Name of the column containing the tweet ids or the tweet urls. file                                       CSV file containing the inquired tweets.

 optional arguments: